-Some useful techniques to use when teaching listening.
-Why not add a tip of your own!
+Miles Craven offers some useful techniques to use when teaching listening.

 - Tell your students they shouldn’t worry that they have to understand every word they hear.
 Not every word is important!

 - Where possible, make sure students know what they are listening for before you start listening.
 Explain they should focus only on the information they need.

 - Give two or three general questions to check students comprehension of the basic details.

 - If possible, check for any words that your students may not know.
 Pre-teach these so they do not interfere with understanding.